asiffer/mkdocs-shadcn/README.md

 - [x] builtin [`excalidraw`](https://excalidraw.com/) - With this plugin, you can directly edit your excalidraw scene in dev mode (kind of WYSIWYG) while it is rendered as svg at build time.
 - [x] [`mkdocstrings`](https://mkdocstrings.github.io/) - a MkDocs plugin for auto-generating API documentation from docstrings. (alpha)
+- [x] taylor-made `autonumber` plugin to automatically number and reference some elements (figures, tables, equations...)

 ## Developers